publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIV/ptB/ch139/m__us_usc_t49_s13902.md

             (A) provides evidence of participation in an arbitration program and provides a copy of the notice of the arbitration program as required by section 14708(b)(2);

-            (B) identifies its tariff and provides a copy of the notice of the availability of that tariff for inspection as required by section 13702(c);
+            (B) identifies its tariff and provides a copy of the notice of the availability of that tariff for inspection as required by section 13702(c); and

-            (C) provides evidence that it has access to, has read, is familiar with, and will observe all applicable Federal laws relating to consumer protection, estimating, consumers’ rights and responsibilities, and options for limitations of liability for loss and damage; and
+            (C) demonstrates, before being registered, through successful completion of a proficiency examination established by the Secretary, knowledge and intent to comply with applicable Federal laws relating to consumer protection, estimating, consumers’ rights and responsibilities, and options for limitations of liability for loss and damage.

-            (D) discloses any relationship involving common stock, common ownership, common management, or common familial relationships between that person and any other motor carrier, freight forwarder, or broker of household goods within 3 years of the proposed date of registration.

         (3)  __Consideration of evidence; findings__  __.—__